orionsoti/ANDIE/README.md

 >
 > *Accessed via:* Transform Menu
 >
-> *Testing:* Tested it with maximum range values for scale (1000), width (5000), and height (5000) values.
+> *Testing:* Tested it with large values for scale, width, and height values.
 Also tested it along with other image operations
 >
 > *Description:* Click on Resize to open a pop up menu which asks for inputs for scale, width, and height.
 You can use the spinner or enter values manually by keyboard
 >